What You’ll Learn 🎯

 Quick settings

-Under the Channel, the right input channels need to be assigned as probes X and Y for the individual bearing.
+Under the Channel section, the appropriate input channels must be assigned as X and Y probes for each individual bearing.

-Next, the angles and positions at which the probes are mounted need to be configured.
+Next, configure the angles and positions at which the probes are mounted.

 To make the configuration of the Angle and position easier, the graphical representation is available upon entering the Bearing setup